 What is a Debt Schedule?

-A debt schedule lays out all of the debt a business has in a schedule based on its maturity, usually used by businesses to construct a cash flow analysis.
+A debt schedule lays out all of the debt a business has in a schedule based on its maturity.
+It is typically used by businesses to construct a cash flow analysis.
 As shown in the graphic below, interest expense in the debt schedule flows into the income statement, the closing debt balance flows onto the balance sheet, and principal repayments flow through the cash flow statement (financing activities).

 The debt schedule is one of the supporting schedules that ties together the three financial statements.

 The interest expense calculated above (row 258) flows onto the income statement as interest expense.
-The closing balance (row 256) flows onto the balance sheet as the total debt value under liabilities.
-In this example, interest expense is based off a fixed interest rate multiplied by the average debt balance for the period (opening plus closing divided by two).
+The closing balance (row 256) flows onto the balance sheet as the total debt value, under liabilities.
+In this example, interest expense is based on a fixed interest rate multiplied by the average debt balance for the period (opening plus closing, divided by two).
 The example above is from CFI’s LBO Financial Modeling Course.

 Components of a Debt Schedule in a Financial Model

-When building a financial model, an analyst will almost always have to build a supporting schedule in Excel that outlines debt an interest.
+When building a financial model, an analyst will almost always have to build a supporting schedule in Excel that outlines debt and interest.

 Components of this schedule include: